noah1400/c64vm/CONTRIBUTING.md

-Sure, here's a template for a `CONTRIBUTING.md` file that you can include in your repository:

 # Contributing to c64vm

 Thank you for considering contributing to the **c64vm** project!
 We appreciate your interest in making this virtual machine even better.
 By contributing, you can help shape the future of the project, fix issues, and add exciting features.